selinaerhabor/ucfd-milestone-project/README.md

 * Button hover style comes into effect - changing the button to a light green background
 * Clicked "Buy Now" button and redirected to where I can actually purchase the item.

-## 4.2 Device Screen Size and Browser Compatibility testing
+## 4.2 Device Screen Size and Browser Compatibility Testing:
 The website has been tested on various browsers including Internet Explorer, Safari, Firefox and Google Chrome at the various screen sizes using [Browsershots.org].
 This website allowed me to test each page of The Kinks' website on Linux, Windows and Mac operating systems.

 > "Ease of using website on mobile phones as well as desktops or other devices"